 Betting on the British Open

-Betting on golf is fairly straightforward, you don’t have as many options as other professional sports, but there are great British Open futures and prop bets available for bettors.
+Betting on British Open betting odds is fairly straightforward, you don’t have as many options as other professional sports, but there are great British Open futures and prop bets available for bettors.

 British Open Futures/Outright Winner

-The most common betting type by far is betting on the British Open tournament winner.
+The most common betting type by far is betting on the British Open odds to win the tournament.
 This is widely considered to be a futures bet, as the odds are out well in advance of the tournament, and can change frequently leading up to the tournament, as well as during.
 Essentially each player is assigned odds of winning by the oddsmakers, and your sportsbook will edit those to reflect how the golfer performs at qualifiers, or how the public is betting.

-If you have Rory McIlroy at +900 to win the British Open, if you place a $100 bet, you will win $900 plus your initial stake.
+If you have Rory McIlroy at +900 on betting odds to win the British Open, if you place a $100 bet, you will win $900 plus your initial stake.

 British Open Match Betting